 Medicare covers pneumococcal shots (or vaccines) to help prevent pneumococcal infections (like certain types of pneumonia).
 Talk with your doctor or other health care provider about this vaccine.
-You pay nothing for these shots if the provider accepts assignment for giving the shots.
+You pay nothing for these shots if your doctor or other health care provider accepts assignment for giving you the shots.